 1. Carry out tree work operations highlighted yellow in the tree data schedule (Appendix 2).
 All tree works are to be carried out by a competent and experienced arborist to current British Standards (see Appendix 5.9 for assistance finding a suitable arborist).
-2. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP (or retain existing boundary fencing).
-3. Lay ground protection and/or retain suitably hard-wearing existing hard surfaces within the area(s) shown by the diagonal blue lines AND within the area(s) shown by the orange honeycombing on the TPP.
+2. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP.
+3. Lay ground protection and/or retain suitably hard-wearing existing hard surfaces within the area(s) shown by the diagonal blue lines on the TPP.
+Retain all other existing hard surfaces as shown by the sandy coloured squares on the TPP.
 4. Provide a photographic record of all tree protection to arboricultural consultant - this will be forwarded to and approved by the Council's Arboricultural Officer and must demonstrate that all aspects of tree and ground protection measures have been implemented in accordance with this Arboricultural Report.
 The tree protection measures shall be retained until completion of all works hereby permitted.
-5. Demolish existing outbuilding.
-6. Working from on top of existing hard surfaces and/or suitable ground protection, remove the outbuilding foundations (by hand-held tools where within the RPAs of retained trees).
-7. Working from on top of existing hard surfaces and/or suitable ground protection, excavate traditional strip foundation trenches.
-8. Commence construction.
-9. Remove tree protection when all construction activity has ended.
-10. Working from on top of suitable ground protection, excavate post holes (by hand) the holes for the wooden decking.
-Line holes with plastic sheeting prior to back-filling with concrete.
-Complete decking.
-11. Install new driveway and parking area (with permeable block paving) where shown with orange honeycombing on the TPP 12.
-Carry out other landscaping works.
+5. Working from on top of existing hard surfaces and/or suitable ground protection, excavate traditional strip foundation trenches.
+6. Commence construction.
+7. Remove tree protection when all construction activity has ended.
+8. Carry out landscaping works.